Imrest Tablets is a brand of medicine containing the active ingredient zopiclone.

 Alcohol can increase the risk of sleep walking or other behaviours such as driving or eating food whilst asleep.
 This risk is also increased if you take more than the recommended dose.

 Some sleep medicines may cause a short-term memory loss.
 When this occurs, a person may not remember what has happened for several hours after taking the medicine.
-This is not usually a problem since most people fall asleep after taking the medicine.
+This is usually not a problem since most people fall asleep after taking the medicine.

 Sleep medicines should in most cases, be used only for short periods of time.
 If your sleep problems continue, consult your doctor.